 Guernica Remakings is a multimedia exhibition curated by Nicola Ashmore which features artwork from across the globe that either remakes or reimagines Pablo Picasso’s Spanish Civil War inspired artwork Guernica.

-On display at the National Poetry Library until 22 September, the exhibition also features the work of two poets, commissioned especially to respond to the painting in their own words; Richard Price and So Mayer.
+On display at the National Poetry Library until 22 September 2019, the exhibition also featured the work of two poets, commissioned especially to respond to the painting in their own words; Richard Price and So Mayer.

 As the exhibition got underway we spoke to So Mayer to get their thoughts on the symbolic importance of Picasso’s painting, and the challenges of responding to that verse.
 But before we come to our interview, here’s a quick introduction to the poet - and insight as to why they were selected for this project – from National Poetry Librarian, Chris McCabe.